Suicide

 The Protestant Reformers, including Calvin, condemned suicide as roundly as did the established Church, but held out the possibility of God treating suicide mercifully and permitting repentance.
 Interest in moral questions concerning suicide was particularly strong in this period among England’s Protestants, notably the Puritans (Sprott 1961).
 Nonetheless, the traditional Christian view prevailed well into the late seventeenth century, where even an otherwise liberal thinker such as John Locke echoed earlier Thomistic arguments, claiming that though God bestowed upon us our natural personal liberty, that liberty does not include the liberty to destroy oneself (Locke 1690, ch.
 2, para.
 6).

 In all likelihood, the first comprehensive modern defense of suicide was John Donne’s Biathanatos (c.
 1607).
-Not intended for publication, Biathanatos drew upon an array of classical and modern legal and theological sources to argue that Christian doctrine should not hold that suicide is necessarily sinful.
-His critique is in effect internal, drawing upon the logic of Christian thought itself to suggest that suicide is not contrary to the laws of nature, of reason, or of God.
+Not intended for publication, Biathanatos drew upon classical and modern legal and theological sources to argue that Christian doctrine should not hold that suicide is necessarily sinful.
+His critique is in effect internal, drawing upon the logic of Christian thought itself to suggest that suicide is not contrary to the laws of nature, reason, or God.
 Were it contrary to the law of nature mandating self-preservation, all acts of self-denial or privation would be similarly unlawful.
 Moreover, there may be circumstances in which reason might recommend suicide.
 Finally, Donne observes, not only does Biblical Scripture lack a clear condemnation of suicide, Christian doctrine has permitted other forms of killing such as martyrdom, capital punishment and killing in wartime (Minois 1999, 20–21).

 2.3 The Enlightenment and Modern Developments